 12. Create a sleep-conducive environment: Make sure your child’s bedroom is cool, dark, and quiet.
 Use blackout curtains, a white noise machine, and a comfortable mattress and pillows to create a sleep-conducive environment.

 13. Consider aromatherapy: Certain scents, such as lavender, can promote relaxation and help children with autism fall asleep.
 Consider using a diffuser or pillow spray to create a calming scent in your child’s bedroom.
 However, be sure to check with your healthcare provider before using aromatherapy, as some scents can be irritating or trigger allergies.
+Some children with autism cannot tolerate changes in smell, so please note that this is not for everyone.

 Sleep disturbances can be a significant challenge for children with autism and their families.
 By understanding the reasons for these disturbances and implementing strategies to improve sleep quality, you can help your child get the rest they need to thrive.
 If you’re struggling with sleep issues, don’t hesitate to reach out to your healthcare provider or a sleep specialist for additional support.